peteroupc/html3dutil/doc/index.md

 view of a 3D scene, in the nature of an abstract "camera".
 * <a href="H3DU.CubeMap.md">H3DU.CubeMap</a><br>A cube map, or a set of six textures forming the sides of a cube.
 * <a href="H3DU.Curve.md">H3DU.Curve</a><br>A curve evaluator object for a parametric curve.
+* <a href="H3DU.CurveBuilder.md">H3DU.CurveBuilder</a><br>An evaluator of curve evaluator objects for generating vertex attributes for a curve.
 * <a href="H3DU.CurveEval.md">H3DU.CurveEval</a><br>An evaluator of curve evaluator objects for generating vertex positions and colors of a curve.
 * <a href="H3DU.CurveTube.md">H3DU.CurveTube</a><br>A <a href="H3DU.SurfaceEval.md#H3DU.SurfaceEval_vertex">surface evaluator object</a> for a tube extruded from a parametric curve.